 3.5 How to Make Kiwi Puree

 For making kiwifruit puree, the skin and seeds are removed, and then fruit is grounded into puree by fruit puree grinding machine.
 Kiwifruit puree can be used to make beverages, desserts, yogurts, jams, ice cream, fruit Leathers, etc.

 To make canned kiwi, kiwi fruits are washed, peeled, sliced, canned and served chilled or at room temperature.

 3.7 Individual Quick Frozen(IQF) Kiwifruit

 To make IQF Kiwi, fresh kiwis are sorted by using kiwi sorter, washed, peeled by kiwi peeler machine, sliced or cubed and then subjected to quick freezing to lock in the great taste and nutrition.
 Then the frozen products are packaged and stored at the necessary temperature to maintain the optimum nutritional characteristics.
-IQF kiwifruits can be kept for 24 months from date of manufacturing.
-They are ideal in smoothies, yoghurt, pastries, cakes muffins, pies, ice cream topping, salads, etc.
+IQF kiwifruits can be kept for 24 months from the date of manufacturing.
+They are ideal for smoothies, yogurt, pastries, cakes muffins, pies, ice cream topping, salads, etc.

 3.8 Drying Kiwifruit

 For making dried kiwis, the fruits are washed, peeled, sliced, coated with sugar syrup and then subjected to hot air drying.
 The dried slices can be eaten as a snack or used in breakfast cereals, garnishing in cakes, cookies, and baked goodies.
 Kiwifruit also makes an excellent fruit leather by drying fruit puree and other ingredients in the hot air dryer.